-Preferred Option (POP) Draft Plan Strategy Policy (DPS) Key changes made / actions taken through SA Process CREATING A VIBRANT ECONOMY VE 3- Existing employment land Protect exiting employment against other competing uses.
+Preferred Option (POP) Draft Plan Strategy Policy (DPS) Key changes made / actions taken through SA Process CREATING A VIBRANT ECONO CREATING A VIBRANT ECONOMY VE 3- Existing employment land Protect exiting employment against other competing uses.
 There will be a presumption in favour of retaining employment focus of existing employment land.
 Whilst at the same time allowing flexibility for alternative uses EC 4- loss of zoned employment land is included in the Draft LDP to support the protection of zoned employment land.
 The policy approach was adopted after the Urban Capacity Study demonstrated that there was a substantial oversupply of employment land.
 Protection of un-zoned land used or last used for employment purposes was removed from the policy in the light of this.
 VE 11- City centre living- Promote increased densities, re-use of existing buildings and a mix of houses types and tenures Subsumed by policies - HOU2, HOU4, HOU 6 and CC1 The main policy direction and tests for city centre living are covered under other proposed housing policies and the economy sections' development opportunity sites policy.
 Therefore it was decided there was no need to take forward a policy on City Centre living.
 Not Applicable Draft policy on hot food takeaways removed It was decided that the existing policy has been sufficient in considering proposals for hot food takeaways.
 It was also concluded that the policy whilst popular would not be practical Not applicable RET 4- Retailing warehousing This policy sets criteria that must met for further retail development in areas of retail warehousing This policy came forward following evidence gathering for the retail and leisure capacity study.
 It was concluded that these areas needed managed to limited trade draw away from the existing network of centres.
 VE 12- Shared Space in the City Centre.
-The plan will promote the principles of a shared society through guidance and a spatial approach Policy SP4- Community cohesion and good relations The council will support development that maximises opportunities to build strong, cohesive communities and that makes a positive contribution to good relations Given the importance of shared space this policy was elevated and subsumed into an overarching strategic policy for the entire city.
+The plan will promote the principles of a shared society through guidance and a spatial approach omote the council will support development that maximises opportunities to build strong, cohesive communities and subsumed into an overarchic strategic policy for the entire city.